Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Results and Discussion

 \subsection{Safety rule violation VQA}

 Before evaluation, we conduct post-processing on candidate captions to ensure they are readable, free of syntax errors, and uniformly formatted for fair automatic evaluation.
-We did not test MiniGPT-4 and LLaVA 7B due to their inconsistent ability to generate useful responses.
-Similarly, smaller open-source VLMs like LLaVA with around 10B parameters were not tested in few-shot scenarios, as they struggle to leverage in-context learning and sometimes repeat examples in their answers.
+We did not include testing results of MiniGPT-4 and LLaVA 7B due to their inconsistent ability to generate useful responses in VQA and object grounding tasks.
+Similarly, smaller open-source VLMs like LLaVA 13B and Qwen 7B with around 10B parameters were not tested in few-shot scenarios, as they struggle to leverage in-context learning and sometimes repeat examples in their answers.

 Additionally, we conducted the same test with human participants who are graduate students in civil engineering, who received the exact same image-prompt pairs as the VLMs.

 The testing results are presented in Table \ref{tab:multilabel classification results} and Table \ref{tab:safety rule violation reasoning results}.
 To provide a clearer visualization of the results and evaluations, examples of safety rule violation reasoning are presented in Figure \ref{fig:examples of vqa reasoning with no comment}.